skhare075/Customer_Trend-_Analysis_using_Python_SQL_Powerbi/README.md

 - Connected Python script to PostgreSQL and loaded the cleaned DataFrame into the database for SQL analysis.

 ## Data Analysis using SQL
-- We performed structured analysis in PostgreSQL to answer key business questions mentioned in the report.
+- performed structured analysis in PostgreSQL to answer key business questions mentioned in the report.

 ## Dashboard in Powerbi:
 ![Coffee Sales Dashboard](https://github.com/skhare075/Customer_Trend-_Analysis_using_Python_SQL_Powerbi/blob/main/Customer%20Sjopping%20Behaviour%20powerbi.png)